Caverna High School: Student life

 Caverna High School does not have a dress code.
 However, there are restrictions to what students can wear during scheduled hours.
 Boys are not to wear inappropriate or suggestive shirts pertaining to drugs, alcohol, or sexual content.
 Girls are not to wear non-revealing shirts, straps on shirts may be no less than two fingers wide.
 No shorts or skirts are to be above the knee.
 Both genders are not allowed to wear sunglasses or hats.
 However, dress code is only required in a classroom setting.
 The yearbook is created by students enrolled into the "yearbook staff" course and is distributed and available at the beginning of the Fall semester the next year.
 Seniors will be notified when the yearbook is available at Caverna High Schools office.

 Summer school

-Summer school is available for students who do not have a D or higher in a course and that are a credits shy from moving up into the next grade level.
+Summer school is available for students who do not have a D or higher in a course and don't meet the credit requirements to advance a grade.
 It is a five-week program that begins two weeks after graduation (each year varies).